 Cureton also recommends checking if there is a local celiac support group in the area of the theme park or zoo that may have suggestions on gluten-free food options in the park or conveniently located restaurants.
 “Utilize the websites of the parks, utilize phone apps, even old issues of gluten-free magazines that feature individual cities or destinations,” she says.

 What would summer break be without the nation’s favorite pastime?
 Ballparks carry naturally gluten-free items like cotton candy, Cracker Jacks, nuts, bottled water and soda.
 In recent years, nearly all Major League Baseball parks have expanded their options to include a variety of choices.
-Some are located in specific gluten-free carts, like at Coors Field, home of the Colorado Rockies, which offers hot dogs, hamburgers, chicken sandwiches, cookies, brownies and Redbridge beer.
-Nationals Park, home of the Washington Nationals, sells its gluten-free items in one section of the park.
+Some are located in specific gluten-free carts, like at Coors Field, home of the Colorado Rockies, which offers hot dogs, hamburgers, chicken sandwiches, cookies, brownies and two beers from Golden’s Holidaily Brewing Company.
+Nationals Park, home of the Washington Nationals, features its Gluten Free Grill in the Center Field Plaza.
 Others sprinkle gluten-free options in various stands throughout the stadium.
 Research where these items are located before the game—it may even help you determine the best place for your family to sit.
-Visit the website of the individual ballpark or other resources such as Urban Taste Bud (urbantastebud.com) for more information.
+Visit the website of the individual ballpark or other resources such as Gluten Free Philly (glutenfreephilly.com) for more information.

 No matter how you plan to spend the lazy days of summer—whether it be fun in the sun at a water park, a visit to the zoo, or behind home plate—planning ahead for safe gluten-free eating can make relaxation the most important point on your agenda.

 Want more information, tips and destinations for gluten-free travel?
 Check out our Travel section!